 I was a runner-up in the Bridport Prize in 2010 and won the Stafford Poetry Competition (judged by Michael Hulse) in 2012.
 In 1997 I won first prize in the Ian St James short story awards.

-I’ve performed my poetry at Swindon Poetry Festival; Derwent Poetry Festival; Camberwell Arts Festival; Stafford Library; The Torriano, London; Vanguard, London; The Poetry Cafe, London; The Poetry Shuffle, London; Words & Ears, Bradford-on-Avon; Poetry Swindon; Uncut Poets, Exeter; Buzzwords, Cheltenham; A Poem and a Pint, Bath; The Enemies Project South West Poetry Tour 2016. (more details below).
+I’ve performed my poetry at Swindon Poetry Festival; Derwent Poetry Festival; Camberwell Arts Festival; Stafford Library for The Stafford Poetry Competition; The Torriano, London; Vanguard, London; The Poetry Cafe, London; The Poetry Shuffle, London; Words & Ears, Bradford-on-Avon; Poetry Swindon; Uncut Poets, Exeter; Buzzwords, Cheltenham; A Poem and a Pint, Bath; The Enemies Project South West Poetry Tour 2016, Greenbelt Festival 2017. (more details below).

 SELECTION OF WORK ONLINE